 When it comes to exercising, there isn’t much harder than getting up early to go for a run.
 So why, you might think, do people get out of bed when it’s still dark outside??
 Unsurprisingly, the reward is worth the pain.
 Although it might be the last thing you want to do, if you can muster up the energy and motivation to get dressed and get out the door, you’ll feel set for the rest of the day.
-Combine the fresh air, early movement and increased blood flow, and you’ll feel a mental and physical boost.
+Annoyingly, I’ve always been a bad morning person.
+I struggle to get out of bed and have a bad habit in hitting the snooze button on my alarm.
+However, forcing myself to get a morning run in has massively changed my general productivity and quality of exercise.
+Combine the fresh air, early movement and increased blood flow, and you’ll feel a mental and physical boost too.
 Not convinced?
-Check out these benefits for an early morning run.
+Here are a few reasons why you should try it.

-Running in the afternoon or early evening seems like a much better idea, but what then if something comes up instead?
+Running in the afternoon or early evening might seem like a much better idea, but what then if something comes up instead?
 Do you say no to those after-work socials, or do you prioritise running and exercise?
+What if a meeting runs late at work?
 Then you need to factor in meal times, work requirements, and so on.

 The morning is a great time to enjoy the great outdoors.
 Whether it’s the sun rising or the frost on the grass, early miles captures ‘the run’ as it should be.
 So get up, admire the view, breathe the fresh air, and enjoy the peace and quiet of fewer people and cars!